- First things first, what is the law of diminishing returns?

 - Reduce and hone your value proposition.

 Growth requires refinement, clarity, and focusing on the business as a business.
 This is why accounting becomes essential.
 Initially, you may experiment with different things and buy various services to see how they work.
-Now you start evaluating whether what you are doing does, work, and start making decisions based on the numbers, not just your gut.
+Now you start evaluating whether what you are doing works and making decisions based on the numbers, not just your gut.

 This is where you hire people and start working as a team.
-At first the entrepreneur wears all of the hats in the organization.
-But in the growth phase you have to start delegating.
+At first, the MSP owner wears all the hats in the organization.
+But in the growth phase, you have to start delegating.

 Growth can be exciting and adrenaline-fueled.
-Many entrepreneurs enjoy growth.
+Many MSP owners enjoy growth.
 This is the strength of growth – but also the weakness.
 Often the team burns out before management practices are in place.

 And creating the management structures and processes requires a very different way of thinking than growth.

-Leadership is no longer focused on execution but instead is looking forward, planning the next move and optimizing systems.
+Leadership no longer focuses on execution but is looking forward, planning the next move, and optimizing systems.

-- Manage the last entrepreneurial mind shift to an investor.
+- Manage the last MSP ownership mind shift to an investor.